Understanding how to configure each print makes printing easier. Advanced support structure options in PreForm offer greater control.

 TIPUse the Base Label feature to keep track of different versions of printed parts.

-To edit the Base Label text, right-click the selected model.
+To edit the Base Label, right-click the selected model.
 A pop-up menu appears.
-Select "Object Properties", and click on the "Label" text box to modify the Base Label text.
-Press enter or click outside the menu to save the new Base Label.
+Select "Model Properties", and click the "Name" box to modify the Base Label.
+Press Enter/Return or click outside the menu to save the new model name and to update the Base Label.

 The Base Label feature in PreForm supports most* language characters.